La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 <td><b>.o'u nai</b><br/>stress, anxiety
 </td></tr></tbody></table>

-Note how an emotion changes to its opposite with **nai** and to the middle emotion using **cu'i**.
+Notice how an emotion changes to its opposite when using **nai**, and to the middle emotion when using **cu'i**.

 Why are some cells of interjections with **cu'i** and **nai** empty?
 Because English lacks concise ways of expressing such emotions.

-What is more, most of such interjections are used quite seldom.
+Moreover, many of these interjections are rarely used.

-These tables might help you understand their design.

 ### Combining interjections

 > **iu ui nai**
-> _I am unhappily in love._
+> _Unhappily in love._

 <!-- -->